 Empire State Realty Trust is committed to enhancing health and wellness of our building occupants through the implementation of proper, cost-effective indoor environmental quality (IEQ) practices and procedures.
 This includes managing our facilities in a way that protects human health and the surrounding environment and improves economic returns through the most effective, least-risk option.
-This policy applies to all existing ESRT assets.
+This policy applies to all existing ESRT assets and for any new construction and major renovation.

-Frequency Goal Portfolio Manager Property Manager Property Maintenance Ongoing Achieve minimum ventilation requirements at all facilities ~ > Implement Integrated Pest Management (IPM) practices at all facilities ~ ~ Implement a smoke-free environment standards and procedures at all facilities ~ Implement green cleaning standards and procedures at all facilities ~ > Conduct annual Indoor Air Quality Surveys that test for: Carbon Dioxide (CO 2 ), Carbon Monoxide (CO), Airborne Particulates, Temperature/Relative Humidity, Total Volatile Organic Compounds (TVOCs). > As needed Ensure tenant fit-outs meet ESRT High Performance Design and Construction Guidelines Ensure all maintenance and project activities utilize no or low-VOC products > Install particulate matter filters or air cleaners with a minimum efficiency reporting value (MERV) of not less than 13 at all facilities ~ ~ Install $CO_2$ - based demand control ventilation (DCV) sensors at all facilities ~
+Frequency Goal Portfolio Manager Property Manager Property Maintenance Sustainability Team Achieve minimum ventilation requirements at all facilities ~ ~ ~ ~ Implement Integrated Pest Management (IPM) practices at all facilities ~ ~ ~ Ongoing Implement a smoke-free environment standards and procedures at all facilities ~ ~ ~ Ongoing Implement green cleaning standards and procedures at all facilities ~ ~ ~ Conduct annual Indoor Air Quality Surveys that test for: Carbon Dioxide (CO 2 ), Carbon Monoxide (CO), Airborne Particulates, Temperature/Relative Humidity, Total Volatile Organic Compounds (TVOCs). ~ ~ Ensure tenant fit-outs meet ESRT High Performance Design and Construction Guidelines ~ ~ ~ Ensure all maintenance and project activities utilize no or low-VOC products ~ ~ ~ As needed Install particulate matter filters or air cleaners with a minimum efficiency reporting value (MERV) of not less than 13 at all facilities ~ ~ ~ Install CO 2 - based demand control ventilation (DCV) sensors at all facilities ~ ~ ~